-• Have a satisfactory moral and ethical standing in the profession.

-- Is practising in a European country, and intends to remain so for the foreseeable future.
+- Have a satisfactory moral and ethical standing in the profession. - Is practising in a European countrymember country of the Council of Europe, and intends to remain so for the foreseeable future.
 Applicants may be relieved of this requirement in exceptional cases. - Be significantly active in the development of VECC in Europe. - Have devoted a minimum of four years after graduation from veterinary school to special training and experience in VECC. - Have successfully passed the qualifying examination of the American College of Veterinary Emergency and Critical Care and be certified by the ACVECC Council of Regents. - Be the author of two papers in peer-reviewed international journals one of which must be as first author. - In addition they must also submit two letters of support from senior colleagues or authorities.